-I have often thought of Werner Heisenberg’s interpretation of quantum mechanics as the most conceptually radical of the breakthroughs in theoretical physics to emerge in the last and current century, in part, due to its claim that physical reality cannot be observed.
-This claim challenged Isaac Newton’s classical mechanics and the scientific method, which assumed that physical reality can be observed and tested and that principles of nature can be determined.
+I often think of quantum mechanics as the most conceptually radical of the breakthroughs in theoretical physics to emerge in the last and current century, in part due to its claim that physical reality cannot be definitively observed.
+The claim challenges Isaac Newton’s classical mechanics and the scientific method, which assumes that physical reality can be measured without ambiguity, and principles of nature can be determined with certainty.

 Quantum mechanics changed the discourse about physical reality from “what is the truth about nature?” to “what is nature?” in much the same way, perhaps, as L=A=N=G=U=A=G=E writing changed the discourse from “what is the meaning of poetic language?” to “what is poetic language?”
-In this regard, I see quantum mechanics functioning as a kind of imaginative eco-poetics in physics through its proposal that at subatomic scales, the future position and momentum of particles can only be measured in terms of probability.
+I see quantum mechanics functioning as an imaginative ecopoetics in physics through its proposal that at subatomic scales, the future position and momentum of particles can only be measured in terms of probability.
 Today, leading physicists are attempting to reconcile quantum mechanics with relativity into a single theory or description of physical reality.

 Many writers and readers of poetry consider poetry to be a philosophical activity, one that inhabits its claims through formal properties and contextual frameworks.
-If physics is the study of physical reality, what happens when physics becomes philosophy and when poetry, as a philosophical activity and symbolic language, becomes a physics?
-These are some of the central and wilder questions of quantum poetics that I have been developing and which I think are timely to practitioners of both science and literature who want to extend conversations in the contemporary milieu.
-Acting as a ’pataphysical correspondent, speculative documentarian, and poetry informant for this three-month commentary series, I will be exploring these and other questions about literature and science; introducing what I call U+F+O+L+A+N+G+U+A+G+E; examining contemporary literary movements such as conceptual literature, post-confessional poetry, and visual poetry in relation to quantum poetics; and discussing specific poems, books, and authors who seem to be working — consciously or without intent — from concepts in relativity, quantum mechanics, string theory, and more.
+If physics is the study of physical reality, what happens when physics becomes philosophy and when poetry, as a philosophical activity and symbolic language, becomes physics?
+These are some of the central questions of quantum poetics that I have been developing and which I think are timely to practitioners of both science and literature.
+Acting as a ’pataphysical correspondent, speculative documentarian, and poetry informant for this commentary series, I will be exploring these and other questions about literature and science; introducing what I call U+F+O+L+A+N+G+U+A+G+E; examining literary movements such as conceptual literature, post-confessional poetry, and visual poetry in relation to quantum poetics; and discussing specific poems, books, and authors who seem to be working — consciously or without intent — from concepts in relativity, quantum mechanics, string theory, and more.